Cheap Theatre Tickets

 Here are some of the more popular ones we've tried:

-• Central Tickets – Tickets are usually between £4-£6.50 each (certain events may cost more) and there's a wide range on offer.
+• Central Tickets – Tickets are usually £4 to £6.50 each (certain events may cost more) and there's a wide range on offer.
 Also sells non-discounted tickets which don't tend to be the best deals.
+It's strongly London-focussed but there are a few offerings elsewhere across the UK.
+It also has a handy app.

+• Masterclass – For 16 to 30-year-olds, it offers West End show tickets for £5, as well as completely free workshops with actors, writers and directors.
 London only.

-• Masterclass – For 16 to 30-year-olds, it offers West End show tickets for £5, as well as completely free workshops with actors/writers/directors etc. London only.

-• Audience Club – A £5 membership fee applies, then a £3ish fee per ticket.
+• Audience Club – There's a £5 membership fee, then a £4.50 fee per ticket.
+In the past we've seen an offer that allows past members to renew for free for three months.
 Gives access to more popular shows the more you see.
 London only.
-Not currently taking new members so check back monthly.

 Make sure you don't brag about your cheap tickets when you're at the theatre, as all the schemes ask you to be discreet about them.
 Often you'll also be asked to leave a review of the show you've seen.
 For more on free ticket schemes, see MSE Jenny's blog.

-3. Buy cheaper tickets with theatres’ dedicated schemes
+3. Buy cheaper 'rush' tickets with dedicated schemes

 As well as offering discounts if a show isn't selling out, some theatres and production companies have cheap ticket schemes for certain performances, or promise to offer a certain number of tickets for £10 or £15 each.
 Some hold back cheap tickets for the day of the performance, sold on a first-come, first-served basis online or at the box office (also known as 'rush' tickets).